-Our NEW YEAR, NEW BLOG sale continues through this Thursday, December 20!
-In the spirit of providing you with all the tools you need to kick off 2019 with a fresh new blog, today we thought we’d share our most frequently asked questions about changing to an <em>press theme.
-We’ve gathered up questions (and answers!) from customer emails and Facebook, and we’re giving you the low down on everything you need to know pre-switch.
-Don’t forget, you can still take 15% off all themes and plugins with code FRESHBLOG through Thursday!
-Shop to it right here, and read on for more.
+Today, we thought we'd share a few of our most frequently asked questions about changing to an EmPress theme.
+We've gathered up questions (and answers!) from customer emails and Facebook, and we're giving you the low down on everything you need to know pre-switch.
+Don't forget, you can read more FAQs here, and check out our Help Desk pre-purchase area here.

 * * * *

 Q: How long will it take to install my theme?

 A: Installing a WordPress theme is a breeze!
 Once you receive your purchase receipt and downloadable .zip file, it's as simple as uploading it to your WordPress dashboard and activating it.
 This entire process should only take a couple minutes.
 If you need help installing your theme, check out our Help Desk articles, here.